-- Home / community based services vs Office / studio based services; finding and funding space (rent etc.); what is the right environment for your needs and services; LLC vs 501c3 etc.
+- Home / community based services vs Office / studio based services; finding the right environment to provide "best practice" for your clients' needs (and services).

 11:45am Interventions/CAT Experiential: just a taste of each

 1:15 - Is Private Practice right for you?
-Pros and cons, benefits and time off, etc.
+Personal insights from presenters and participants.

 3:30 - 4pm Q&A; closure and course evaluation

 Music Therapy: CMTE

 This conference is approved by the Certification Board for Music Therapists, approval number: P-102, to award 7 Continuing Music Therapy Education Synchronous (in-person) Opportunities.
 The Provider maintains responsibility for program quality and adherence to CBMT Policies and Criteria for Continuing Music Therapy Education.

 NYS Licensed Creative Arts Therapists: LCAT